FirelyTeam/spark/Documentation/MigrateFromv2Tov3.md

 library for the satellite assemblies `Spark.Engine.R4` and `Spark.Engine.STU3`.
 As a user of the library you should continue to reference the version-specific assembly `Spark.Engine.R4` or `Spark.Engine.STU3`.

+The NuGet package Spark.Mongo has been renamed to Spark.Store.MongoDB.

 ### Target Frameworks
 We now target `net8.0`, `net9.0`, and `net10.0`. `netstandard2.0` and `net472` targets have been removed.